Pop-up Preset:

 4. Business Participation

 This is a consumer-based protest.
 However, businesses may show solidarity by not placing orders or scheduling deliveries on boycott dates, where feasible.
+Businesses may also pause operations for one hour on boycott dates at 10 a.m.
+PT / 1 p.m.
+ET to join a simulcast lunch with seven short interfaith prayers or nonsectarian reflections.

 Full Improve Initiative and Theory of Change available upon request info@ImproveInitiative.org